 - 1. Calibrate images to I/F using standard CISSCAL settings. - 2.
 Repair or remove from consideration any missing data, cosmic rays or other problem pixels. - 3.
-Crop the WAC image to the central 1/10th; smooth and rebin NAC image to same size. - 4.
-Align cropped WAC image with corresponding NAC image using a Fourier-based correlator (typical adjustment was ~1 pixel). - 5.
+Crop the WAC image to the central $1/10^{\text{th}}$; smooth and rebin NAC image to same size. - Align cropped WAC image with corresponding NAC image using a Fourier-based correlator (typical adjustment was ~1 pixel). - 5.
 Define "good" pixels as brighter than some background threshold, where NAC and WAC images not too different, and not adjacent to any "bad" pixels. - 6.
 Calculate NAC-to-WAC ratio for all "good" pixels, fit a line to the resulting distribution using a least absolute deviation method (ladfit.pro in IDL); the slope of this line can then be converted to a correction factor for one camera (in this case, the WAC) by holding constant the other camera's correction factor for the filter in question.
 This can then be compared against the factors derived from our other WAC calibration sources.

 Note that this fitting method incorporates a y-offset which might be present in the NAC vs. WAC plots due to excess background flux or scattered light in one or both images.
-In general the WAC correction factors resulting from this method matched up quite well with those derived from star observations, especially at wavelengths < 700 nm.
+In general the WAC correction factors resulting from this method agree well with the star and satellite photometry results.